-Are you looking to form a limited liability company (LLC) in the state of Connecticut, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a Connecticut LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Connecticut, but you’re not sure how the process works?
+There are several important steps to create a compliant Connecticut LLC that can do business in the state.

 To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.

 Guru Tip: If you want help setting up an LLC, we recommend the LLC filing service ZenBusiness.
 It has excellent pricing, features and company values.

 The Connecticut LLC is one of the most popular business structures in the state.
 It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.

 LLCs in Colorado have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

 Setting up a brand-new Colorado LLC in 6 Steps

 For the first part of this guide, we’ll cover the 6 essential steps to setting up a Colorado business that doesn’t have employees yet.
 These steps also apply to businesses with employees, but we’re keeping things streamlined to start.
 If you do have employees, make sure you complete these steps and the steps for employers (which we’ll cover later in the guide).

 Your LLC’s name is often the first impression you get to make on potential customers, and therefore it goes without saying that this is an important step.
 There are a few different aspects to consider when naming your business.